PTsolvers/PseudoTransientHMC.jl/README.md

 * [References](#references)

 ## Script list
-The [scripts](/scripts/) folder contains the current Julia routine, the published Matlab version of it and the `.mat` file with the corresponding thermodynamic data to be loaded as look-up tables
+The [scripts](scripts/) folder contains the Julia routine, the published Matlab version of it and the `.mat` file with the corresponding thermodynamic data to be loaded as look-up tables.
+The "analytical" script include a paramtetrisation of the solid and fluid densities and composition as function of fluid pressure to circumvent costly interpolation operations:
+- `HMC_Public.m`
 - `PT_HMC_v4.jl`
+- `HMC_Public_analytical.m`
-- `HMC_Public.m`
+- `PT_HMC_v4_analytical.jl`
 - `LOOK_UP_HMC_Pub.mat`

-The [/tmp](/tmp/) folder contains previous, dev, and on-work versions of the main scripts.
+The [tmp](tmp/) folder contains previous, dev, and on-work versions of the main scripts.

 ## Usage
 If not stated otherwise, all the routines are written in Julia and can be executed from the [Julia REPL], or from the terminal for improved performance.
 Output is produced using the [Julia Plots package].